A Detailed Guide to Visual Aid Design for Teaching Purposes

 Educational animated video

-Fun fact: One minute of animated video equates to about 1.8 million written words (according to Dr.James L. McQuivey from Forrester Research).
-Educational animations are multi-sensory teaching tool, student can SEE the visualization, LISTEN to the narrator script and FEEL the mood and emotion from the videos (if they deliver it well).
+Fun fact: One minute of animated video equates to about 1.8 million written words (according to Dr. James L. McQuivey from Forrester Research).
+Educational animations are multi-sensory teaching tools, students can SEE the visualization, LISTEN to the narrator’s script, and FEEL the mood and emotion from the videos (if they deliver it well).
 Animations can show temporal change directly, rather than having to indicate it by arrows and motion lines.
-Using animated video can make visual aid not only simpler and less cluttered, but also more vivid, engaging and more intuitively comprehended.
+Using animated video can make visual aids not only simpler and less cluttered but also more vivid, engaging, and more intuitively comprehended.

 From rough draft to graphic design for Permaculture

 From our experiences working with different clients, this is usually where we meet educators halfway.
-If you want to add a nice touch on the presentation of the visual or even the consistency of multiple aids, contact us and we’ll give a sample of what it could be like.
+If you want to add a nice touch to the presentation of the visual or even the consistency of multiple aids, contact us and we’ll give a sample of what it could be like.

 Overall, there are two main steps that go into this production house: scripting and concept design.